For more ELYSIUM’S PASSAGE Blog Post links, go to

 As I continued to gain more insight, it seemed my outward universe would expand with greater vision.
 There seemed to be no end to what possibilities might lie beyond the intergalactic universe, a very far cry from my academic world of grading term papers endlessly on questions that seemed to have no answers.

 At times I found myself reverting to some of my old agitations and defences.
 I suppose this was inevitable since old thought patterns seldom go away of their own accord, much less their egoic source.
 This might be why my friends continued to challenge me to clear all the old intellectual clutter in my mind.
-That wasn’t easy, since such probing often led to rather unsettling conclusions about some of my most cherished beliefs and prejudices.
+That wasn’t easy since such probing often led to unsettling conclusions about some of my most cherished beliefs and prejudices.

 ‘There’s only one way to do that.
 You need only allow love, not fear, to conquer the fears in your life.
-In the words of Virgil, Omnia Vincit Amor, Love Conquers All!Allow the light within to dispel the illusory fears of your ego.
+In the words of Virgil, Omnia Vincit Amor, meaning, Love Conquers All!Allow the light within to dispel the illusory fears of your ego.
 As you love, they become the nothingness they are.

 ‘Fear cannot exist in love any more than darkness can exist in the light.